-County Executive Ike Leggett (at left) joins with Baltimore County Executive Kevin Kamenetz (to Leggett’s right) and Prince George’s County Executive Rushern Baker in advocating for an increased State commitment to schools construction funding before the Maryland House of Delegates.
+County Executive Ike Leggett (left) joins with Baltimore County Executive Kevin Kamenetz (center) and Prince George’s County Executive Rushern Baker (right) in advocating for an increased State commitment to schools construction funding before the Maryland House of Delegates.
 All three Executives urged passage of House Bill 1323.

 17th County Council … The 17th County Council of Montgomery County now includes new District 5 Councilmember Cherri Branson, who was appointed to a vacant position on Jan.
 28. All Councilmembers will serve through Dec.
 1, 2014.
 Seated, left to right: Cherri Branson, Council President Craig Rice, Council Vice President George Leventhal and Nancy Navarro.
 Standing: Hans Riemer, Phil Andrews, Nancy Floreen, Roger Berliner and Marc Elrich.